Federation of Metal Detector & Archeological Clubs, Inc

-Is Metal Detecting allowed in Alabama state parks: YES - must have permission from the Park Manager.
+Is Metal Detecting allowed: YES - with permission of Park Manager

-Excerpt from the Alabama State parks page: For a complete list of regulations click HERE:
+Excerpt from State Park Regulation.
+For complete listing click HERE:

-(1) It shall be unlawful for any person other than a duly authorized law enforcement officer to carry into any State Park any form of firearm without written permission of the manager or custodian in charge of the State Park visited.
-No person shalI discharge or set off on or within a State Park any firecrackers torpedoes, rockets, cap pistols, or other fireworks.
+- (1) It shall be unlawful for any person other than a duly authorized law enforcement officer to possess or carry into any State Park any form of firearm without written permission of the manager in charge of the State Park visited; provided, however, nothing in this regulation prohibits the possession of handguns by lawfully licensed persons for personal protection, provided, the handguns are not used for any unlawful purpose.
+No person shall possess, discharge or set off on or within a State Park any firecrackers, torpedoes, rockets, cap pistols, or other fireworks.

-(4) It shall be unlawful for any person to use any metal detection device in any State Park for the purpose of finding and removing, from said park, any items that are not his/her personal possessions without permission from the Park Manager.
+- (4) It shall be unlawful for any person to use any metal detection device in any State Park without permission from the Park Manager

 FMDAC Disclaimer: FMDAC assumes no responsibility for any person who knowingly or accidentally violates any state park regulation.
 Although FMDAC will try to keep this information current we cannot anticipate how each regulation will be interpreted by a specific park department, park employee or other government employee.
 It is the sole responsibility of each individual to know and obey the regulations of the park or area they are visiting and or metal detecting.